 If you’re looking for quick and easy parking, Edinburgh Airport offers parking at the terminal itself.
 This is a good option if you’re short on time, with only a short walk to the terminal from the car park.

 Both car parks are approximately a two-minute walk to the terminal for check-in.
 You can either pre-book or just turn up and park.
 Pre-booking terminal parking is usually cheaper, with savings of up to 65% versus the drive-up price, so it is worth planning ahead.

-Passengers using the multi-storey terminal parking at Edinburgh can benefit from FastTrack security, to speed things up once you reach the terminal.
+Passengers using the multi-storey terminal parking at Edinburgh can benefit from FastTrack security, to speed things up once they reach the terminal.
 Upon showing your multi-storey parking booking, up to 4 people can use the dedicated FastTrack security lane.

-If you’re travelling without any hold luggage, the carpark also features a FastTrack bridge which takes you directly to the FastTrack security area.
-This is accessed from level 2 of the carpark.
+If you’re travelling without any hold luggage, the car park also features a FastTrack bridge which takes you directly to the FastTrack security area.
+This is accessed from level 2 of the car park.

 Benefits of Edinburgh Airport parking at a glance

 - Flexible booking options available